 Elements of PSM

 Process safety programs are built up of management elements.
-Probably the most widely used is that provided in the OSHA regulation.
-It contains the fourteen elements shown below.
+The OSHA regulation contains the following fourteen elements.

 - Employee Participation